Cost Update

 What Affects the Cost?

-Then there are the permits.
-The Seattle Department of Construction and Inspections (SDCI) is notoriously thorough.
-If you're adding a bedroom, you must have an egress window.
-Cutting through a concrete foundation wall in a neighborhood like Magnolia requires specific structural engineering and specialized equipment.
+Third, the City of Seattle’s Department of Construction and Inspections (SDCI) has strict rules for basement conversions.
+If you want to call it a bedroom, you need an egress window.
+Cutting through a concrete foundation wall requires specialized equipment and engineering.

 How Seattle Compares to Other US Cities